Lectric XP 3.0 E-Bike Review, 2023

 The 40mm-travel suspension fork on the XP 2.0 has been replaced with a suspension fork with 50mm of travel.
 Now, 10mm may not sound like much—it’s about the width of a fingernail—but it represents a 25-percent increase in travel for the fork.
 What this does is make the first part of the fork’s travel more supple, making the ride feel even smoother.
 It’s a meaningful change.

 The Lectric Bikes XP 3.0 is a very zippy-feeling e-bike.
 It’s nimble and is terrific at steering around kids and strollers on bike paths, not to mention dogs on retractable leashes.
-On the open road, it’s most comfortable between 10 and 15 mph; above 20 mph it can feel rather nervous and a bit quick-reacting.
+On the open road, it’s most comfortable between 10 and 20 mph; above 20 mph it can feel rather nervous and a bit quick-reacting.
+That’s fine for seasoned riders, but worth mentioning as the bike’s price tag is sure to attract plenty of people who haven’t been in the saddle for a while.

 The 20 x 3 in. tires offer a smooth ride and plenty of comfort.
 Running them at lower pressure—40-50 psi—can calm the handling and increase comfort, not to mention making the most of the traction they offer.

-Lectric Bikes Review: Summary / Where to Buy
+Lectric XP 3.0 Review: Summary / Where to Buy

 The Lectric Bikes XP 3.0 is what happens when an e-bike company makes an e-bike with massive appeal (the XP 2.0) and finds that they suddenly have more buying power with their factory.
 When a company’s order grows tenfold, their pricing improves significantly.
 Many companies would choose to take those savings and pass them on to investors as profits.